Hijack

 - NFS Versions: The NFS service supports versions 2, 3, and 4.
 Older versions (especially v2) can be more vulnerable.

-, etc., meaning we cannot directly list or read files without appropriate credentials.
+- Restricted Anonymous Access: While the share is exposed, anonymous access is restricted.
+The nfs-lsoutput showsNoRead,NoLookup, etc., meaning we cannot directly list or read files without appropriate credentials.
 This is good practice on the server-side, but doesn't mean the share is secure.

 1.3.
 Web Application Reconnaissance

-revealed a login page.
-Initial login attempts with common credentials (test:test
+Browsing to http://10.10.57.168/ revealed a login page.
+Initial login attempts with common credentials (test:test, admin:admin) were unsuccessful, but provided valuable information:

-: "No account found with that username."admin:admin
+- test:test: "No account found with that username."

-: "The password you entered is not valid."- Brute-force Protection: Attempting multiple login attempts triggered a lockout: "You have exceeded 5 login attempts.
+- Brute-force Protection: Attempting multiple login attempts triggered a lockout: "You have exceeded 5 login attempts.
 This account has been locked for 300 seconds."

 Key Findings:

-- The username
+- The username adminexists.

-exists. - Brute-force attacks are mitigated by account lockout, making direct password guessing impractical.
+- Brute-force attacks are mitigated by account lockout, making direct password guessing impractical.

 - FTP Anonymous login is not allowed.